 - 45 M

 - Makes about 1 dozen scones

-- 3. In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and pepper, add the lard, and work it in with your fingertips till the mixture is crumbly.
-Add the crumbled bacon and onion and stir till well blended.
-Add the buttermilk and stir just till a sticky dough forms.
+In a large bowl, whisk together the flour, baking powder, baking soda, salt, and pepper.
+Add the lard and work it in with your fingertips until the mixture is crumbly.
+Crumble in the bacon and add the onion and stir until well blended.
+Add the buttermilk and stir just until a sticky dough forms.

 Transfer the dough to a lightly floured work surface, knead 8 to 10 times, and pat it into a rectangle about 3/4 inch thick.
 Using a sharp knife, cut the rectangle in half lengthwise, and cut each half crosswise into 6 long narrow triangles.
 Arrange the triangles on the prepared baking sheet about 1 inch apart.

 In a small bowl, whisk together the egg and water, and lightly brush the tops of the scones with the egg wash.

 Bake the scones in the center of the oven until just golden, 12 to 15 minutes.
 Let cool for a few minutes on the baking sheet.
 Originally published November 9, 2004.

 Lovely, light, fluffy, and tasty scones.